-While trustees should make their best effort to ensure that the investments are compliant with the legislation, it can often be difficult to tell whether a particular investment would be compliant or not.
+While trustees should make their best effort to ensure that the investments made are compliant with the legislation, it can often be difficult to tell whether a particular investment would be compliant or not.

-For example, an SMSF trustee would be able to acquire a property from a member if that property was deemed to be business real property (BRP) but while for most BRP it is obvious that it satisfies the definition, for other properties it is far from clear.
+For example, an SMSF trustee would be able to acquire a property from a member if that property was deemed to be business real property (BRP) but while in most instances it may be obvious that it satisfies the definition, in other situations it is far from clear.

-In this case, the trustee could either decide not to proceed with the acquisition or else they could seek further guidance.
+In this instance, the trustee could either decide not to proceed with the acquisition or they could seek further guidance.
 While the trustee always has the option of seeking legal advice, they also have the ability to go straight to the ATO to seek their opinion before entering the transaction.

-This guidance can be sought by using the 'Request for self-managed superannuation fund specific advice available' on the ATO website.
+This guidance can be sought by using the 'Request for self-managed superannuation fund specific advice' available on the ATO website.